billyfletcher5000/mapmarks/README.md

 Map Marks is a WIP Slay the Spire mod for map node highlighting.
 It is a spiritual successor and an attempt to improve upon two previous mods: "Highlight Paths" (by reina - [Steam workshop link](https://steamcommunity.com/sharedfiles/filedetails/?id=1611047977)) and "Better Paths" (the world's worst titled mod by me - [Github link](https://github.com/casey-c/sts_betterpaths)).

+This is a fork of casey-c's mod that adds further functionality such as saving the default room type color selections and it can now remember your default initial color.

 ![overview](.github/overview.png)

 ## Features